sean-levvel/aws-sa-associate-saac02/README.md

 - Nat gateway - which will give private instances outgoing only access
 - Internet gateway which will give resources in the VCP public access
 - bastion  - connect securely into the VPC
 - Regionally Service and ALL Az's in the region
 - nothing in or out without explicit configuration
 - flexible configuration - simple or multi-tier
 - hybrid networking
 - default or dedicated tenancy (dedicated hardware)
     - ipv4 private cidr blocks and public
-    - 1 primary private ipv4 cider block
+    - 1 primary private ipv4 cidr block
     - min /28 max /16
     - optional secondary ipv4 block
     - optional single assigned ipv6 /56
     - dns in a vpc - base ip + 2
     - Exam - enableDnsHostnames - gives instances DNS Names
     - enableDnsSupport - enables DNS resolution in VPC

 ## VPC Subnets
 - Blue means private subnets, green means public
 - Subnet: AZ Resilient
-    - a subnetwork of a VCP - within a particualr AZ
+    - a subnetwork of a VCP - within a particular AZ
-    - 1 submnet => 1 AZ, 1 AZ => 0+ Subnets
+    - 1 subnet => 1 AZ, 1 AZ => 0+ Subnets
     - IPV4 CIDR is a subset of the VPC Cider
     - Cannot overlap with other cidr
     - Subnets can communicate with other subnets in the VPC